Dual structures on Coxeter and Artin groups of rank three: Coxeter elements in rank-three hyperbolic groups

-\begin{lemma} For every point $x \in \ell$, the image of the segment $[x, w(x)] \subseteq \ell$ under $\pi_C$ is the shortest loop that touches the three walls of $C$ and coincides with the pedal triangle of $C$ (see \Cref{fig:pedal-triangle}). \end{lemma}

-\begin{proof} The pedal triangle of a triangle $C \subseteq \H^2$ is the (only) shortest loop that touches all three walls of $C$.
+\begin{lemma} For every point $x \in \ell$, the image of the segment $[x, w(x)] \subseteq \ell$ under $\pi_C$ is the shortest loop that touches the three walls of $C$ and coincides with the orthic triangle of $C$ (see \Cref{fig:pedal-triangle}). \end{lemma} \begin{proof} The orthic triangle of a triangle $C \subseteq \H^2$ is the (only) shortest loop that touches all three walls of $C$.
 This can be proved with the same argument as the one used in \cite[Chapter 6]{rademacher2018enjoyment} for the Euclidean case.

 By \cite[Theorem 4.1 and Proposition 4.2]{mcmullen2002coxeter}, there exists a Coxeter element $w' \in W$ such that $\pi_C([x', w'(x')])$ is the shortest loop that touches all three walls of $C$, where $x'$ is any point on the axis of $w'$.
 Note that the length of any such loop is equal to the translation length $\mu$ of $w'$.